 Health Care Savings Program

-Employees hired after 01/01/2012 will automatically be enrolled in the HCSP administered by Municipal Employee’s Retirement System (MERS).
-Currently, this program is only available to employees hired before 01/01/2012.
+Employees hired after January 1, 2012, are automatically enrolled in the HCSP, which is administered by the Municipal Employees’ Retirement System (MERS).
+Currently, this program is only available to employees hired on or before January 1, 2012.

 Contributions